oie-mines-paristech/ADEME_scenarios_premise/README.md

 Hydrogen
 ********

+**Input Data**

+Sources
+* Chapter 3 (production d'énergie) / section 5 of [`Full Report`](https://librairie.ademe.fr/recherche-et-innovation/5072-prospective-transitions-2050-rapport.html)
+* Excel files hydrogene-g1 to g8 from [`Data repository`](https://data-transitions2050.ademe.fr/)
+* Discussions with ADEME experts

+Remarks about input data :
+* All the quantities of hydrogen are given in TWh LHV (Low Heating Value)
+* The hydrogen imported (scenario S3) is produced by electrolysis using renewable electricity (solar, wind) [Full report, p.529].
+It is modeled as the hydrogen produced by electrolysis using French electricity mix S3.
+This modeling is more representative for S3EnR than for S3nuc.
+* The hydrogen produced from gas in scenario S4 is produced by SMR coupled with Carbon Capture technology [Full report, p.530]
+* The efficiency considered for electrolysis is 0.65 in 2030 and 0.72 in 2050 [Source: ADEME experts].
+0.61% efficiency was chosen for 2019 (!!!!!!!!!!! to be discussed with Romain)

 The following markets for hydrogen are created:
 * `market for hydrogen, gaseous, for transport - direct use of H2, Tr2050` (FR)